and its use in a balanced antenna configuration

 |Stripped of the output for the phase and resistance bridges, the directional coupler is an implementation of the Sontheimer-Fredrick type 9 bridge configuration [as used by John Grebenkemper KI6WX in his directional wattmeter article in QST, Jan 1987.
 See also ARRL Antenna Book, 19th Edn 2000, ISBN 0-87259-804-7 "The Tandem Match" ch 27, pp9-19].|

-then checks the SWR.
-If the SWR is less than 2:1, the 'tuned'
+frequency and then checks the SWR.
+If the SWR is less than 2:1, the

-line on the control cable (see below) goes low and the processor
+'tuned' line on the control cable (see below) goes low and the

-halts.
-If the SWR is greater than 2:1, the control program branches
+processor halts.
+If the SWR is greater than 2:1, the control program

 cancel the reactance of the antenna and choose inductance and